 \subsection{PCTL Semantics}

 To present PCTL semantics we first augment standard PMCs (Section~\ref{sec:mc}) with a finite non-empty set of atomic propositions $AP$ and a \emph{labelling} function $l: \mathcal{S} \mapsto 2^{AP}$ that assigns to each state $s\in \mathcal{S}$ a set of propositions $l(s)\subseteq AP$.
 The resulting model is called \emph{labelled PMC}.
-The PMCs considered in the rest of the paper are always labelled PMCs.
+In the following, by PMC we always denote a labelled PMC.

 \paragraph{Boolean Formulae.} Given PMC $M$ and state $s\in \mathcal{S}$, the semantics for Boolean formulae is as follows:

 \paragraph{Path Formulae.} Given PMC $M$ and path $\pi$, the following conditions hold: